polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack - Operations.md

     Get-AzureStackStampInformation
     ```

-8. In the output of the commmand you ran in the previous step, identify the CloudId parameter, copy it to Clipboard, and exit the PowerShell Remoting session by running the following:
+8. In the output of the command you ran in the previous step, identify the CloudId parameter, copy it to Clipboard, and exit the PowerShell Remoting session by running the following:

     ```powershell
     Exit-PSSession